Other Software QA and Testing Resources

 Seven Steps to Test Automation Success - Old but still surprisingly relevant introductory article on considerations in successful automated testing; by Bret Pettichord.

-Udacity - Free Udacity software engineering courses online - Courses and Nanodegree Programs.
+Udacity Software Programming Courses - Free and paid Udacity software programming courses online - Courses and Nanodegree Programs.

 See other automation-related FAQ's such as 'Will automated testing tools make testing easier?' and 'What's the best way to choose a test automation tool?' in the Less-Frequently-Asked-Questions section.